vyomasystems-lab/challenges-NikhilDewangan/level1_design2/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 4-bit inputs *a* and *b* and gives 5-bit output *sum*
+The test drives inputs to the Design Under Test (sequence_detector module here) which takes in 1-bit input at every clockedge and generates the output value "1" in the next clocedge whenever the required sequenece of bits ("1011") is detected. *sum*

 The values are assigned to the input port using a list